Howard University Galleries & The Works of Grace Halsell

 Howard University Collections in Detail

-The Literary Estate of Grace Halsell
+The Works of Grace Halsell

 Grace Halsell (1969).
 Soul Sister: The Journal of a White Woman Who Turned Herself Black and Went to Live and Work in Harlem and Mississippi - Halsell dyed her skin and lived as an African American woman during the Civil Rights Movement.